Robin McCarthy Art Psychotherapist pg. art psychotherapy. HCPC reg and BAAT.

 Areas of counselling I deal with

-Prior to assessment I am happy to spend time discussing whether we might be able to work together on the telephone, for which there is no charge.
+Prior to assessment I am happy for a 15 minute telephone call, for which there is no charge.

 My sessional rate is £60.00 I am able to offer reduced rates for those on low income, including trainees.